 "An important and original study of interconnections between the daguerreotype and literary writing during the antebellum period.
-Dinius does a superb job of recovering the history of American responses to the daguerreotype, showing in particular the complex role of writing itself in that reception." -Robert S. Levine, University of Maryland

-"The greatest accomplishment of The Camera and the Press is the way Dinius has put texts and images into conversation with one another.
-She argues that 'daguerreian discourse' was instrumental in refiguring American society and culture and offers some wonderful new encounters with the problems of photographic representation."-Lisa Gitelman, New York University
+Dinius does a superb job of recovering the history of American responses to the daguerreotype, showing in particular the complex role of writing itself in that reception." -Robert S. Levine, University of Maryland "The greatest accomplishment of The Camera and the Press is the way Dinius has put texts and images into conversation with one another.
+She argues that 'daguerreian discourse' was instrumental in refiguring American society and culture and offers some wonderful new encounters with the problems of photographic representation."-Lisa Gitelman, New York University <complex-block> <text>

-<text>

-<section-header><section-header><section-header>

-New Yorks Yorks Children State

-New Yorks Structures Data

-Lippin Cott, GRAMBO& Co.,

-New Yorks Structures Data

-Anorer to Tonde Tonic Cahr

-Structure To Tonde Tonic Cahr

-Structures To Tonde Tonic Cahr

-Structures Tonic C

-About AHPI The Art History Publication Initiative (AHPI), funded for five years by the Andrew W. Mellon Foundation, supports four university presses in the publication of illustrated books by scholars across the discipline of art history.
+About AHPI The Art History Publication Initiative (AHPI), funded for nine years by the Andrew W. Mellon Foundation, supports four university presses in the publication of illustrated books by scholars across the discipline of art history.
 The presses acquire books individually but cooperate in the areas of permissions, production, electronic publication, and marketing.
 This exciting publishing opportunity offers art historians seeking publication of first books the chance to be part of a groundbreaking collaborative publishing project.
 Authors whose books are selected for inclusion in AHPI will find many benefits, including: - Financial assistance and guidance in acquiring and securing permission for illustrations - · Publication in both print and electronic editions - A shared website hosting additional electronic enhancements to the book, including audio, video, illustrative material, animation, and podcasts - A strong marketing program, including both print and digital advertising To submit a proposal, please contact: